Chirag-ahir/SFC-Preparation/README.md

 What is enhanced list view?<br>
 In the list views we can modify multiple record fields at once without going to each record page one by one using Enhanced list view.
 All records should belong to same record type in the list view.

+What are the four licenses for service cloud?<br>
+- Service Cloud User
+- Knowledge User
+- Chat User
+- Customer Community